microsoft/Olive/_sources/tutorials/configure_metrics.rst.txt

             ]
         }

-You need to specify :code:`"is_first_priority": true` for the first priority metric if you have multiple metrics.
+You need to specify :code:`"priority_rank": <rank>` for the metrics if you have multiple metrics.
-The first priority metric is the metric that Olive will use to determine the best model.
+Olive will use the priority_ranks of the metrics to determine the best model.
-If you only have one metric, you can omit :code:`"is_first_priority": true`.
+If you only have one metric, you can omit :code:`"priority_rank": 1`.